 But you don’t have to miss out on all your family time just because the kids are in school.
 Schedule game night.
-Prioritize family dinner when you can.
+Prioritize family dinners when you can.
 And even build in time for sitting around the TV or out on the porch.
 If it’s a priority, make it happen, and don’t let your other commitments roll over it.
 This will help you all feel more rested, relaxed, and focused when it’s time to get to work.

 Stock up on supplies.

-You probably go school shopping just before the beginning of the new year.
+You probably go school supply list shopping just before the beginning of the new year.
 But don’t just get the bare minimum.
 Stock up!
-Not only are school supplies cheapest this time of year, but you don’t want to be making sudden trips to the store in the middle of your busy school season to replace lost or spent supplies.
+Not only are school supplies the cheapest this time of year, but you don’t want to be making sudden trips to the store in the middle of your busy school season to replace lost or spent supplies.